shane-kercheval/shane-kercheval.github.io/_posts/2015-12-23-why-i-moved-from-wordpress-to-jekyll.md

 I’ve also never really found a WordPress theme that fit exactly what I wanted.

 Alternatively, Jekyll gives you a nice, minimal site to start with.
 Anyone with some basic HTML/CSS/JavaScript skills can expand their website as much as they want.
+Also, Jekyll is very well [documented](http://jekyllrb.com/docs/home/){:target="\_blank"}.

-Even with these skills, though, customizing WordPress themes is not intuitive (at least not to me).
-Some companies with simple static WordPress websites outsource the their development, not because they don’t have the web skills, but because they don’t have WordPress knowledge needed (and/or because it is a pain).
+Even with these skills, though, customizing WordPress themes is not intuitive.
+Some companies with simple static WordPress websites outsource the their development, not because they don’t have the web skills, but because they don’t have the WordPress knowledge needed (and/or because it is a pain).

-I’ve spent considerable time trying to figure out how to do various things in WordPress, only to give up.
+I’ve spent considerable time trying to figure out how to do simple things in WordPress, only to give up in frustration.

-I will say, however, that Jekyll is probably most useful if you learn a little HTML, CSS, JavaScript, which you can do over at TreeHouse, but it isn’t required.
+I will say, however, that Jekyll is probably most useful if you learn a little HTML, CSS, JavaScript, which you can do over at TreeHouse.
+But it isn’t required.

 #Jekyll is Lightweight